carpentries/instructor-training/_episodes/08-motivation.md

 as a safe space for learning.
 Establishing a safe space for learning is a combination of many factors:

 + *Presenting the instructor as a learner*.
-Admitting that you don't know everything is part of showing that it is acceptable to make mistakes, and encouraging a growth mindset in learners (we'll talk much more about growth mindset in a later lesson).
+Admitting that you don't know everything is part of showing that it is acceptable to make mistakes, and encouraging a growth mindset in learners (we'll talk much more about growth mindset in [a later lesson]({{ page.root }}/09-mindset/)).
 Using live coding in teaching concepts is very useful for this reason.
 It is common to make errors while live coding.
 When done well, these errors can be very instructive for novice learners.
 + *Establishing norms for interaction*.
 This can be done by having, discussing, and enforcing a Code of Conduct or by having rules of interaction such as ensuring turn taking in discussions, possibly by passing around a talking stick, or by encouraging quieter people to contribute.
-+ *Encouraging students to learn from each other*.
++ *Encouraging learners to learn from each other*.
 Acknowledge that some of the material can be difficult and that they will learn more working together.
 Asking more advanced learners to help beginner learners is a good way to maximize learning for both.
-+ *Acknowledging when students are confused.* Understanding why learners are confused provides useful feedback for instructors.
-We use formative assessments to pinpoint the causes of leaners' misunderstandings.
-Acknowledging that their misunderstandings are valid one is also key to encouraging a growth mindset.
++ *Acknowledging when learners are confused.* Understanding why learners are confused provides useful feedback for instructors.
+We use formative assessments to pinpoint leaners' misunderstandings.
+Acknowledging that their misunderstandings are valid is also key to encouraging a growth mindset.

 ## Teach Most Useful First

 People learn best when they care about a topic and believe they can master it.
-This presents us with a problem because most scientists don't want to program: they want to do science, and rightly regard programming as a tax they have to pay in order to do so.
+This presents us with a problem because most scientists don't want to program: they want to do science.
 In addition,
-their early experiences with programming are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.
+their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.

 Imagine a grid whose axes are labelled "mean time to master" and "usefulness once mastered".